larscom/gitlab-ci-dashboard/README.md

 ## 🚀 Highlights

-- Global overview of all pipelines and their status in Gitlab
-  - More functionality, like a global overview of schedules will be added later
+- View all Gitlab CI pipeline statuses in one view
+- View all Gitlab CI pipeline schedules in one view
 - Communication to the Gitlab API happens server side
   - Only 1 `read only` token is needed to serve a whole team
   - You won't get rate limited by the Gitlab API, due to caching
-- Easy navigation to the Gitlab pipelines page from within the dashboard

 ## ⚡️ Requirements